TYPO3-svn-archive/nc_staticfilecache/Documentation/ChangeLog/Index.rst

 2015-09-09 Tim Lochmüller <tim@fruit-lab.de>

 - Fix the ValidUri Rule.
 Also check for "index.php" in the URI
+- Introduce REQUEST_URI wrapper in the htaccess file.
+Fix problem of empty URI #59182

 2015-08-20 Tim Lochmüller <tim@fruit-lab.de>